 Banks have been helping people feel comfortable and confident while banking electronically for some time now.
 But if you’re less familiar with technology, or trying it out for the first time, the idea of online or mobile banking can feel intimidating.

 In short, yes, very safe.
 Banks are held to a very high standard when it comes to digital security and safety.
 Your accounts are password protected online, the same way they’re protected on the computers in a branch.
-And if you use a mobile banking app on a smartphone, many phones may require the use of a fingerprint before you can access your accounts, adding an additional layer of security.
+And if you use a digital banking app on a smartphone, many phones may require the use of a fingerprint or two-factor identification before you can access your accounts, adding an additional layer of security.

 Many banks also provide fraudulent purchase guarantees, like the RBC Digital Banking Security Guarantee1, which will refund any online or mobile transactions their clients didn’t make, assuming they have taken care to ensure the security of their transaction.

 As with any new skill, there is a slight learning curve to getting proficient with mobile and online banking.
 But, it gets easier and easier every time you do it.
-To help you get started, RBC has launched initiatives such as step-by-step guides and videos that walk you through various mobile and online banking features.
+To help you get started, RBC offers step-by-step guides and videos that walk you through various mobile and online banking features.

 3. What Kind of Equipment and Information Do I Need ?